adam10603/mbr_snake/README.md

 ## Building

-This project **specifically requires GCC on Linux** to be built.
-Your mileage may vary depending on your GCC version though, since a different version may produce a binary that's too large.
-For the record, I used **GCC 9.3**.
+Building this project **specifically requires GCC on Linux**.
+Your mileage may vary depending on your GCC version though, since a different version may produce a slightly oversized binary.
+For reference, I used **GCC 9.3**.

 1. Make sure you have `libc6-dev-i386` or your distro's equivalent 32-bit dev library installed.
 [See this post](https://stackoverflow.com/a/7412698/3606363) for more information.